tabudipanw/cortex-helm/charts/cortex-agent/README.md

 #### Notes

+- If no namespace is set in the installation command, the namespace will be `cortex-xdr`.
 - Namespace can be whatever you'd like (`cortex-xdr` is not mandatory).
-- If the specified namespace doesn't exist, it will be created by helm.
-- If no namespace is set in the installation command, the namespace will be `default`.

 **Notice image tag is also the agent version**

 Classic installation command:
 ```
 helm upgrade --install <release_name> <helm_chart> \
-  --namespace=cortex-xdr \
-  --create-namespace \
   --set daemonset.image.repository=<repository_url> \
   --set daemonset.image.tag=<agent_version_tag> \
   --set agent.distributionId=<distribution_id> \